Last updated: October, 2023

 The answer is: it depends.

-In the following article, we will tell you how big of a generator you need to run a refrigerator and freezer during a power outage.
+The following article will tell you how big of a generator you need to run a refrigerator and freezer during a power outage.

 We will also show you our recommendations for the best portable generators for refrigerators.
 If you are in a hurry and simply want to know which generator is reliable and powerful enough to run a refrigerator – we’d recommend you have a look at Champion 3400 Watt Dual Fuel Generator.